THE ROI OF SOCIAL MEDIA

 Feature: Search/Place Listings

 How Does This Affect Your Bottom Line?
 One of the fastest ways to get new customers is to draw in the people actively searching for your solution.
 50% of consumers who do a local search on their smartphone visit a business within a day!
 This means your Google Place listing must entice searchers.
 And not just your Google Place listing, but your social media as well, because of those who went to search engines first, 40% of consumers then turn to social media to help make a decision.
+Search is also becoming a more prevalent feature within each social network, with emphasis on the local business particularly with Facebook and Instagram.
+And Pinterest is basically the visual version of Google.

 How Does This Affect Your Bottom Line?
 Facebook was never built for business; it was built for people to connect with one another.
 Instagram was designed for people to share photos of the things they love.
 These social networks were never intended for business use.
 This is actually a good thing.
 It allows us to come in and interact with our customers & potential customers… as a friend, not just a business trying to sell.